Dear Parents and Carers

 Some useful links for literacy learning:

-At 10am each day, Reception children can watch 'Number fun' live on YouTube.
+Reception children can watch 'Number fun' videos on YouTube.
 This will include Maths songs, challenges, problem solving and interactive learning.

 Please see the link below:

 While you are away from school it is important to keep your body fit, healthy and active.

 Joe Wicks has uploaded daily exercise videos to his YouTube channel.
 These are an excellent way of keeping both children and adults fit and healthy physically and mentally.

 Cosmic Kids is another website that offers meditation, yoga and mindfulness activities in a child-friendly way.
 Reception class often complete these activities in class and they really love them!

 Here are some useful links for keeping your child safe online:

 https://www.singup.org/home-schooling/?embutton - Sing up home schooling page

 https://youtu.be/j4mZhv9HS-g - free body percussion workshops

 https://www.bbc.co.uk/teach/bring-the-noise - new set of resources from the BBC launched last year